Log Formats – a (Mostly) Complete Guide

 The Windows event log captures operating system, setup, security, application, and forwarded events.

-• Forwarded events that are sent from other systems on the same network when an administrator wants to use a computer that gathers multiple logs.
+- Forwarded events sent from other systems on the same network when an administrator wants to use a computer that gathers multiple logs.

 Microsoft also provides a command-line utility that retrieves event logs, runs queries, exports logs, archives logs, and clear logs.
 Graylog and other Third-party utilities can also work with Windows event logs to provide additional log search, correlation, and event details.

 The Common Event Format (CEF) is an open logging and auditing format from ArcSight.
 It is a text-based, extensible format that contains event information in an easily readable format.
-CEF has been created as a common event log standard so that security information coming from different network devices, apps and tools could be easily shared.
-It is used to improve interoperability of sensitive information and simplify integration between security and non-security devices as well by acting as a transport mechanism.
+CEF has been created as a common event log standard so that you can easily share security information coming from different network devices, apps, and tools.
+You can also use it to improve interoperability of sensitive information and simplify integration between security and non-security devices by acting as a transport mechanism.

-CEF can be used with both on-premise devices and by cloud-based service providers by implementing the ArcSight Syslog SmartConnector.
+You can use CEF with both on-premise devices and by cloud-based service providers by implementing the ArcSight Syslog SmartConnector.
 CEF uses the UTF-8 Unicode encoding method, so the entire message must be UTF-8 encoded.
 The Syslog CEF forwarder compiles each event in CEF according to a specific, reduced syntax that works with ESM normalization.
 The base CEF format comprises a standard header and a variable extension constituted by several fields logged as key-value pairs.
 The header is a common prefix applied to each message containing the date and hostname, as in the example below:

 Feb 23 12:54:06 host message